Essential Sant Mat

 If we sit in meditation for two and a half hours every day but spend the rest of the day completely absorbed in worldly thoughts and emotions, we will find it difficult if not impossible to dismiss the day’s events from our mind when the time comes for meditation.
 Hence, the masters recommend that in any spare moment during the day we engage in silent simran (repetition).
-This way, the mind will be conditioned to turn inwards when we sit for daily meditation.
+In this way, the mind will be conditioned to turn inwards when we sit for daily meditation.
 The present master has put it this way: “with 24/7 simran, everything flows.”Slipping and sliding

 Those who start out on the path of meditation often feel that they are becoming worse as individuals, not growing more ‘spiritual’ in the way that they imagined.
 The master explains that this is an outcome of growing self-awareness.
 Before we begin on the path of meditation most of us grossly underestimate the hold that the attachment-laden mind has over us.
 We dance helplessly to the tune of our constantly changing emotions and desires while telling ourselves that our choices are governed by ‘free will,’ that we are free agents in charge of our own life.
 In reality, we are bound by our attachments and mental and emotional habits, not free to make wise or objective choices.
 As we try to control the mind through meditation we begin to see the process more clearly, and we can acquire some self-knowledge.
-Maharaj Ji explains:
+Maharaj Charan Singh explains:

 When you’re on the Path and meditating, you don’t become worse than before; you become more aware of your weaknesses.
 I often give an example also: you are in a closed room and it’s absolutely dark; a little ray of light comes from the ventilator and suddenly you can see so much in the room.
 You see dust particles and so many things that are moving about.
 But until that ray of light came, you were not conscious of all that was in that room.
 So with meditation, that ray of light comes in us, and those very things of which we used to feel proud, which we blindly thought were achievements, now we feel ashamed of them.

 It doesn’t mean that we have fallen or we have become worse by meditation.
 We have just become conscious of those weaknesses.
-And when you become conscious of them, naturally you are ashamed of them, and that makes you want to get rid of them.12
+And when you become conscious of them, naturally you are ashamed of them, and that makes you want to get rid of them.14

 Our own mind naturally knows us inside out.
 It has so many tricks up its sleeve that the part of us which is trying to still and focus the mind often despairs and becomes discouraged.
 At first we cannot even keep the body still, what to say of the mind!
 At times the path of meditation seems an unequal battle.
-Perhaps it is – after all, meditation is learning how to control the mind, and mystics say that cannot be achieved completely without help from some higher power.
+Perhaps it is – after all, meditation is learning how to control the mind, and mystics say that control of the mind cannot be achieved completely without help from some higher power.

 That ‘higher’ power is in reality the inner power, the magnetic shabd or divine love residing within us, our essence.
 That divine love exerts the same ‘pull from within’ that brought us to the true master in the first place.
 There is more to a true teacher than meets the eye.
 A true master radiates spiritual beauty, humility, and love.
 The physical form and actions of a true teacher are, as much as any words, a means of imparting the teachings to the disciple.
 The true teacher is an embodiment of divine love, and that love is also the inner power which attracts and draws us within.The outlook is unsettled